Labelbox/vertex-model-training/README.md

 `gcloud functions deploy monitor-function --entry-point monitor_function --runtime python37 --trigger-http --allow-unauthenticated --timeout=540`

 `gcloud beta functions deploy inference-function --gen2 --entry-point inference_function --runtime python38 --trigger-http --allow-unauthenticated --timeout=3600 --memory=8192MB`

+6) Then, go to your `models` function in the Google Cloud project, note the URL on the trigger tab will have something along the lines of `https://us-central1-GOOGLE_PROJECT.cloudfunctions.net/models` -- take note of the URL except for the `/models` suffix
+7) In your Labelbox Model, add this URL in the URL field on the `Settings` > `Model Training` section.
+If using Cloud Functions in this approach, no secret key is necessary.
+8) Now you can execute model training from Labelbox.
+Note that this protocol creates a Google Bucket, so if you run it again, you'll have to rename your Google Vertex Model Name and Google Cloud Storage Bucket by rerunning the `gcloud` command line for the `etl-function`.